putyourlightson/craft-blitz/README.md

 ## Precautions

 When a URI is cached, the static cached file will be served up on all subsequent requests.
-Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed based on the current visitor are cached.
-The easiest way to do this is to add excluded URI patterns for such dynamic pages.
+Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
+The easiest way to do this is to add excluded URI patterns for such pages.

+Pages that display the following should in general _not_ be cached:
+- Logged-in user specific content such as username, orders, etc.
+- Forms that use CSRF protection
+- Shopping carts and checkout pages

 ## Cache Breaking